Statue of Edward Colston: Statue

 The statue, designed by Irish sculptor John Cassidy, was erected in the area now known as The Centre in 1895 to commemorate Colston's philanthropy.
 It was proposed in October 1893 by James Arrowsmith, the president of the Anchor Society; this, in March 1894, led to a committee being appointed to raise a fund.
 According to Tim Cole of the University of Bristol, the Colston statue was proposed as a response to the nearby erection of another statue in Bristol, depicting Edmund Burke, who had been critical of the city's involvement in the slave trade, argued for fairer taxation, and disapproved of the British government's high-handed attitude toward its colonies.

 Two appeals to Colston-related charitable bodies raised £407 towards the cost of the statue.
 Further funds, to a total of £650, were raised through public appeals after the unveiling, including a contribution from the Society of Merchant Venturers.
 Twenty-three models from sculptors were proposed to the committee, from which Cassidy's was selected.
 The statue was unveiled by the mayor, Howell Davies, and the bishop of Bristol, Charles Ellicott, on 13 November 1895, a date which had been referred to as Colston Day in the city.

 It was designated as a Grade II listed structure on 4 March 1977.
 Historic England described the statue as being "handsome" and commented that "the resulting contrast of styles is handled with confidence".
 They also noted that the statue offers good group value with other memorials, including the statue of Edmund Burke, the Cenotaph, and a drinking fountain commemorating the Industrial and Fine Art Exhibition of 1893.

 Controversy

 20th century

-The statue became controversial by the end of the 20th century, as Colston's activities as a major slave trader became more widely known.
+The statue had become controversial by the end of the 20th century, as Colston's activities as a major slave trader became more widely known.
 H. J. Wilkins, who uncovered his slave-trading activities in 1920, commented that "we cannot picture him justly except against his historical background".
 Colston's involvement in the slave trade predated the abolition movement in Britain, and was during the time when "slavery was generally condoned in England—indeed, throughout Europe—by churchmen, intellectuals and the educated classes".
 From the 1990s onwards, campaigns and petitions called for the removal of the statue.